 10. HORI Fighting Stick Mini 4 for PlayStation 4 and 3

-On the very last, we once again have another fight stick by none other than HORI.
+At the very least, we again have another fight stick by none other than HORI.
 This one is as small as they come and, along with that, boasts a very cheap price tag making it a good option for budget fight sticks.
 But does it live up to its name and does what it sets out to do?